-• A combination of internal and external achievement standards will be used to assess this course.
+A combination of internal and external achievement standards will be used to assess this course.
 The selection of standards may vary from year to year depending on the nature of the class.

-• The course may include some farm trips and field days and students will be required to contribute towards the costs of these.
+The course may include some farm trips and field days and students will be required to contribute towards the costs of these.

-Miss McIntyre kmcintyre@bmc.school.nz

-AGRICULTURE
+Mrs L. Murray Imurray@bmc.school.nz AGRICULTURE